John-Abbott-College/6P3-Notes/lectures/iot-concepts/index.md

 ---
 title: Intro to the Internet of Things
-subtitle:
+description: |
-  "Fundamental concepts and applications behind the 'Internet of Things' paradigm."
+  Fundamental concepts and applications behind the 'Internet of Things' paradigm.
-date: 2025-04-28
+date: 2026-04-27
-categories: [iot]
+blogpost: true
+category: IoT
+tags: IoT
+location: Lecture
 ---

 ## Internet of Things (IoT)